etwk/blog/content/lists/books.md

 - [ ] 1929: Inside the Greatest Crash in Wall Street History--and How It Shattered a Nation (Andrew Ross Sorkin)
 - [ ] Crashed: How a Decade of Financial Crises Changed the World (Adam Tooze) #history #must
 - [ ] Value(s): Building a Better World for All (Mark Carney) #politics
+- [ ] Capitalism: A Global History (Sven Beckert)
+- Nouriel Roubini
+	- [ ] MegaThreats: Ten Dangerous Trends That Imperil Our Future, And How to Survive Them
+	- [ ] Crisis Economics: A Crash Course in the Future of Finance
+- [ ] The Big Short (Michael Lewis) #people #history

 ## Education
 - [ ] Unequal Childhoods: Class, Race, and Family Life